Kenya men's national basketball team

 Kenya national basketball team is the national men basketball team in Kenya.
 It is operated by the Kenya Basketball Federation (KBF).

-Kenya hosted the 1993 FIBA Africa Championship where the team beat Algeria by a 80-50 blowout and progressed to the semi final on a point differential, its best performance to date.
+Kenya hosted the 1993 FIBA Africa Championship where the team beat Algeria by an 80–50 blowout and progressed to the semi-final on a point differential, its best performance to date.

 History

 Basketball in Kenya was started in Mang'u High School in the 1960s by the Marianist Brothers when Brother Frank Russell took over as Principal.
 He had previous experience in the USA as a sports master and basketball coach in several schools.

 Kenya beat Africa's 11-time champion Angola 74–73 in the AfroBasket 2021 qualification in Yaoundé, Cameroon, hence booking a place at the African tournament for the first time since 1993.

 In 2020, Kenya hired Australian Liz Mills as head coach, the first female coach in the Morans' history.
 She helped the team qualify for AfroBasket 2021, its first tournament in 18 years.
 Mills became the first female head coach to coach at an AfroBasket tournament.

 In 2022, Kenya hired former national team coach Cliff Owuor for the 2023 FIBA World Cup Qualifiers.
-Under Owuor leadership the team went 0-6 in the first round of the qualifiers and failed to progress to the second round.
+Under Owuor leadership the team went 0–6 in the first round of the qualifiers and failed to progress to the second round.
 Owuor will continue to lead the team for the 2023 FIBA AfoCan with the team automatically qualifying to the final round due to the team finishing runners up in the 2019 edition.

 Kenya also has a u16 boys team and a u18 boys team that are also part of FIBA and the Olympic Committee.
 Kenyas u18 National Team is led by their team captain from Chicago, Illinois.
-His name is Iffi Kazmi, a 6'2 Guard that plays for Chi-Prep Sports Academy.
+His name is Iffi Kazmi, a 6’2 Guard that plays for Chi-Prep Sports Academy.

+In July 2023 the team will compete in the 2023 AfroCAN tournament.
+They automatically qualified to the final stage by coming second in the 2019 edition but finished 6th in the final standings.
+The event was hosted in Angola.